 To understand how to use these Template Tags for customizing your website, you will want to first become familiar with Django's built-in template tags and filters.
 You will find this information online here: https://docs.djangoproject.com/en/dev/ref/templates/builtins/.

-We also have 2 additional Help Files specific to using the Django Template Tags and Filters with Tendenci that you'll want to read before you make changes with your own website's templates:
+We also have 2 additional Help Files specific to using the Django Template Tags and Filters with Tendenci that you'll want to read before you make changes to your own website's templates:

 After you are comfortable with how Template Tags work for Tendenci, you can access your Tendenci website's documentation to find the Tags, Filters, Models, Views, and Bookmarklets you'll need to know so that you can customize your site's templates and change how your website utilizes content dynamically.